 Released November 1987

-Timothy Hutton stars first as a guy named Mike who lives in a small town in Pennsylvania in the 1940’s.
-Mike dies heroically one day, after saving a woman her her kids from drowning in a river.
+Timothy Hutton stars first as a guy named Mike who lives in a small town in Pennsylvania in the 1940s.
+Mike dies heroically one day, after saving a woman and her kids from drowning in a river.
 He goes to Heaven where he meets a Heavenly spirit named Annie, played by Kelly McGillis.
 Unlike Mike, Annie has never been “born”, she’s a new soul created in Heaven.
 While together in Heaven they fall in love.
 But then one day Annie disappears.
 It turns out that it was time for her to be born and live on Earth.
-Mike is heartbroken and goes to an angel named Emmett (a man, but played by Debra Winger) and begs for the chance to be reincarnated back on Earth so he can be with her again.
+Mike is heartbroken and goes to an angel named Emmett (a man, but played by Debra Winger) and begs for the chance to be reincarnated back on Earth so he can be with Annie again.
 Despite the fact that they’ll be two different people and have no memory of their time in Heaven, Mike is convinced that they are soul-mates and will find each other again.
-Emmett agrees to send Mike back, but warns him that if he and Annie don’t find each other in 30 years then they’ll never find each other.
+Emmett agrees to send Mike back but warns him that if he and Annie don’t find each other in 30 years then they’ll never find each other.

 WELL OF COURSE THEY MEET EACH OTHER!

 Duh.
 Does that even really count as a spoiler?
 It’s a romance film, of course you know that they’re going to have a happy ending (but I won’t tell you how they meet, you’ll have to watch it yourself).
 The mystery is in the journey, that’s what you watch this film for.